 Mr. Shirley's influences are very broad, from the interwoven counterpoint of Bach and the rhythmically driven harmonies of Vivaldi, to the divine lyricism of Chopin and Schumann, to the wild ferocity of Stravinsky, Prokofiev, and beyond.
 His cross-cultural style reflects his interest in international folk music, including the exquisite timbres of Balinese gamelan music, beautifully dark Gypsy and Eurasian melodies, complex and layered African rhythms, exotic and highly ornamented music of Persia, and intense, fast-paced music of Latin America.

 Nathan Shirley has composed numerous works for children, and taught piano, including improvisation and composition to many students.
-In western North Carolina he has worked with hundreds of public school children, introducing them to classical and world music instruments, leading them in group percussion performance, teaching the science behind sound, and exposing them to classical masterpieces through active listening.
+In western North Carolina he has worked with hundreds of public school children, introducing them to classical and world music instruments, leading them in group percussion performance, teaching the science of sound, and exposing them to classical masterpieces through active listening.
+He has also developed a new method of group music education using inexpensive "Pipe Bells" which he designed.
 Working with children has helped shape his style and has developed in him a strong instinct for accessible and engaging music.

 He has written for independent film, animation, theater, and ballet, but composing for the concert hall is his true passion.
 He began accepting commissions for new work in 2005, and has since written for musicians around the world.